Tight Regret Bounds for Infinite-armed Linear Contextual Bandits: Proof of Theorem

 \end{lemma}

-To prove Lemma~\ref{lem:reward-error-bound}, we adopt a novel argument that partitions the action set according to the geometric scale of the confidence levels of the actions.
-Using Lemma~\ref{lem:uniform-tail-bound}, for each partition, we derive a uniform error bound that for the actions in the partition.
-Since we have no control on the index of the the partition that $x_t$ belongs to, we finally employ a union bound argument to combine the error bounds for every partition and complete the proof.
+To prove Lemma~\ref{lem:reward-error-bound-in-each-layer}, we adopt a novel argument that partitions the action set according to the geometric scale of the confidence levels of the actions.
+Using Corollary~\ref{cor:uniform-tail-bound}, for each partition, we derive a uniform error bound for the expected reward of the actions in the partition with empirical estimate $\hat{\theta}_{\zeta, t}$.
+Since we have no control on the index of the partition that the maximizer $x^*$ belongs to, we finally employ a union bound argument to combine the error bounds for every partition and complete the proof.

-It is worthwhile to note that a similar partitioning approach has been used in the algorithms for linear contextual bandits with finite-sized action sets (e.g., \cite{auer2002using,chu2011contextual,li2019near}).
-However, previous algorithms explicitly partition the action set, while in our work, the partitioning idea only appears in the proof.
-Furthermore, our proof technique is very different from the previous works.